 When it comes to law firm marketing, there’s no need to overextend yourself.
 In fact, you’ll likely see better returns from a few focused strategies than by trying to do it all.

-For example, if you’re going to invest in social media marketing, don’t try to maintain a presence on every social network out there.
+For example, if you’re going to invest in social media marketing, don’t try to maintain a presence on every social network.
 Think carefully about your goals and your practice area.
-Only pick one or two networks to focus on, and craft strategies that reflect the resources you have to invest in them.
+Pick one or two networks to focus on, and craft strategies that reflect the resources you have to invest in them.

 If you’re going to start a blog, be honest about how much time you can devote to it.
-Don’t plan to post a new article once a week if you really only have the bandwidth to post once per month.
+Don’t plan to post a new article once a week if you only have the capacity to post once per month.

 3. Invest in extra support if needed